 Below are a few book series that I have fallen in love while planning for social studies classes.
 All of these series have strong attributes that help a student get interested in history, so when stocking a classroom library, these would be prime selections.

 This British series can be laugh-out-loud funny at times, and it is meticulously researched.
 Between the television series and the book series, Horrible Histories is quite the brandname in England, making it a top-of-the-line name in history entertainment.

 A Wicked History

-This is an entertaining series of history's greatest leaders who had a wicked streak.
+These are stylish books chronicling famous rulers in history who had a wicked streak.
 The books are thoroughly researched and fully engaging.
-I think that they are a must for any Social Studies classroom (GoodReads).
+I think that they are a must for any Social Studies classroom.

 This is a series for younger readers.
 However, even older audience will get a kick out of it.
-The research is solid, and the perspective taken toward history is one that deflates the mythos that have been built up around certain time periods.
-It would be a great Book Club exercise (GoodReads).
+The research is solid, and the perspective taken toward history is one that is deflating the mythos that have been built up around certain time periods.

 This series aims for a younger audience and focuses on making informative, introductory biographies.
 While the series focuses on mainly European and American figures, there are some interesting titles for modern history.

 DK Eyewitness Books

 This set of sweeping, comprehensive encyclopaedias is as good as it gets.
 The layouts are visual, and the details are plentiful.
 The breadth of titles is also impressive.
 These are my absolute favorite books, because it seems like the publisher was intent on stocking an entire social studies department with middle grades material.

 I have come across a few history series that seem useful for supplementing a standard social studies textbook.
 These include the books in “Everyday Life” series, Holt-McDougal’s regional textbooks, and materials about modern history created by the Zinn Education Project.